pointfeev/CreamInstaller/README.md

 8. Click the **OK** button to close the program.
 9. If any of the DLC unlockers cause problems with any of the games you installed them on, simply go back to step 5 and select what games you wish you **revert** changes to, and instead click the **Uninstall** button this time.

+##### **NOTE:** This program does not automatically download nor install actual DLC files for you; as the title of the program states, this program is only a *DLC Unlocker* installer.
+Should the game you wish to unlock DLC for not already come with the DLCs installed, as is the case with a good majority of games, you must find, download and install those to the game yourself.
+This process includes manually installing new DLCs and manually updating the previously manually installed DLCs after game updates.

 ---
 ##### Bugs/Crashes/Issues:
 For reliable and quick assistance, all bugs, crashes and other issues should be referred to the [GitHub Issues](https://github.com/pointfeev/CreamInstaller/issues) page!

+##### **HOWEVER**: Please read the template issue corresponding to your problem should one exist!
+Also, note that the [GitHub Issues](https://github.com/pointfeev/CreamInstaller/issues) page is not your personal assistance hotline, rather it is for genuine bugs/crashes/issues with the program itself.
+If you post an issue which has already been explained within the template issues and/or within this text, I will just close it.

 ---
 ##### More Information: